rich-ramsey/knot_dmc/readme.md

 **knot_dmc.Rproj**.

-- There is one R markdown file:
+- There are several R markdown files:

-**effects.Rmd**.
+**effects_lba.Rmd**.
 This file reads in the main DMC model, wrangles parameter estimates and creates some plots.

+**effects_lba_summary.Rmd**.
+This file reads in the main DMC model, wrangles parameter estimates and creates some summary plots.

+**effects_rt_acc.Rmd**.
+This file reads in the main brms model, wrangles parameter estimates and creates some plots.

+**model_lba.Rmd**.
+This file builds the main evidence accumulartion model (LBA model) using the DMC software.

+**model_rt_acc.Rmd**.
+This file builds Bayesian regression models of rt and accuracy seperately using the brms package.

+**wrangle.Rmd**.
+This file wrangles the data, makes summary plots and writes out data for subsequent analyses.

 - There is one renv.lock file